 Step 1: Remove all components that are easily detachable.
 Unplug your mouse and any cables, and remove any flash drives and DVDs.
 Leave your laptop bare.

 Step 2: Dry the outside of your machine.
 Open your laptop as far as it goes, hold it upside down, and wipe dry any wet surfaces that you see with a towel or another lint-free absorbent fabric.
-The type of liquid matters: Water is the least corrosive, while sugary and alcoholic liquids are the most harmful.
+The type of liquid matters: Water is the least corrosive, while sugary and alcoholic liquids are both more conductive and more corrosive, and can quickly cause permanent damage.
 Either way, the goal is to mitigate their effects as much as possible by drying the computer immediately.

 If you don’t want to have a professional take a look at it for you though, there are some more steps you can take to try and dry your machine out.
 Note though, that neither Digital Trends nor the author accept any responsibility for damage caused to your machine from taking it apart.

 While laptops of years gone by made the process of opening them up and removing components easy, that’s not really the case with modern-day laptops.
 We wouldn’t recommend trying to take anything apart unless you have an older laptop model that isn’t largely glued together.
 That said, here are some steps you can take if your laptop allows it.

 Step 1: If you haven’t already, and your laptop allows it, remove your battery.
 This can usually be achieved by pressing a switch or button on the underside of your laptop.